Finaxis002/ReportSoftware/README.md

-profitability revenue decreased by 10 % - total revenue receipt and new receipt profitability revenue increased by 10 % - total revenue receipt operating statement - gross sales , net sales and gross profit changes in finposExtrator , ppextractor
+profitability revenue decreased by 10 % - total revenue receipt and new receipt profitability revenue increased by 10 % - total revenue receipt operating statement - gross sales , net sales and gross profit changes in finposExtrator , ppextractor , cmaExtractor(operating profit)

+in cma data , in profitability and balance sheet something is missed to add in reserves and surplus , cash and cash equilavent